Logo

-Mary Frances "Debbie" Reynolds was an American actress, singer, and businesswoman.
+Mary Frances "Debbie" Reynolds was an American actress, singer and entrepreneur.

 2.

-Debbie Reynolds was nominated for the Golden Globe Award for Most Promising Newcomer for her portrayal of Helen Kane in the 1950 film Three Little Words.
+Debbie Reynolds was nominated for a Golden Globe Award for Most Promising Newcomer with her portrayal of Helen Kane in the 1950 film Three Little Words.

 3.

-Debbie Reynolds starred in Singin' in the Rain, How the West Was Won, and The Unsinkable Molly Brown, a biographical film about the famously boisterous Titanic passenger Molly Brown.
+Debbie Reynolds starred in Singin' in the Rain with Gene Kelly, How the West Was Won, and The Unsinkable Molly Brown, where her performance as the famously boisterous Titanic passenger Margaret "Molly" Brown earned Reynolds an Academy Award nomination for Best Actress.

 4.